chapter eleven

 • Establishing a high-level overview of workflows in developing containerized DAGs

 Previously, we implemented several DAGs using different Airflow operators, each specialized to perform a specific type of task.
-Although operators are powerful tools, they can also pose challenges for deploying and maintaining your DAGs if you use a wide variety of different operators across your pipelines.
-Here, we explore some of these challenges and look at how a containerized workflow using Docker and/or Kubernetes can simplify your workflow.
+Although operators are powerful tools, they can also pose challenges in deploying and maintaining your DAGs if you use a wide variety of operators across your pipelines.
+This chapter explores some of these challenges and examines how a containerized workflow using Docker and/or Kubernetes can simplify your workflow.

-Operators are arguably one of the strong features of Airflow, as they provide great flexibility to coordinate jobs across many different types of systems.
-However, creating and managing DAGs with many different operators can be quite challenging due to the complexity involved.
+Operators are arguably some of the strongest features of Airflow because they give you great flexibility in coordinating jobs across different types of systems.
+But creating and managing DAGs with many operators can be quite challenging due to the complexity involved.

 11.1.1 Operator interfaces and implementations